 For readers of fiction, choosing what book to read next is, also choosing where to go.
 It is like setting out to explore distant lands, or deciding a holiday destination, but with many more options: you can choose a city in the 19th Century or a different planet in the distant future.
 You can go alone, but more often you will travel with others, the characters; you can choose whether to be a silent witness, observing and maybe judging or trying to predict what happens next, or to blend in, talk to the locals.

-It happens with fictions, because that is what writers do: they create worlds, and decide what to say and what to leave to us to imagine.
+It happens with fictions, because that is what novelists and short story authors do: they create worlds, and decide what to say and what to leave to us to imagine.
 It may happen with drama but that is more like going to the cinema: the text is too short, so you can think about what you have seen later, and recall moments or scenes.

 It can happen with poetry, in some cases, at least, although it is more plunging into a moment in time and space, like dipping your face in JK Rowling’s Pensieve.
 To me, it happens especially with nature poetry or meditative poetry : I am drawn into a snowy evening in the woods, by the side of a pony and of a muffled up (I imagine) Rober Frost, or on a Scottish hillside watching a woman working and singing to herself, in which case I have Wordsworth’s direct invitation.